hiteshchoudhary/open-source-contribution/100 Days of Brilliancy Challenge/Readme.md

 - You can use any resources you want to solve the problem.
 - You can ask for help from others if you are stuck.
 - You can also help others if they are stuck.

+## DIIFICULTY LEVEL
+The problems will be of varying difficulty levels.
+Some problems will be easy, some will be medium, and some will be hard.
+The difficulty level of the problem will be mentioned in the problem statement.

+## REWARDS
+- Mr. Hitesh Choudhary will be giving a shoutout to the top 3 contributors of the challenge :smile:

 ## Folder Structure
 The repository is organized in the following way: